GatewaySpaceDevelopment/Gateway2KSP/README.md

 ## OUR SOCIALS

 If you like this initiative, share the Gateway Discord server with your friends (https://discord.gg/8Ae6R2qJ86) and follow us on X (https://x.com/Gateway2Space)!
+> [!TIP]
+> If you'd like us to add a mod to the pack, feel free to use the /suggest command on our Discord server or ask in the appropriate channels!